8 Optimisation with Genetic Algorithms (*)

 left <- sample(npop, npop, replace=TRUE, prob=probs)

-cbind(left, right)
+right cbind(left, right)

 }